Cancer and dementia: a guide for carers

 The doctor looking after the person with dementia may need to assess whether they have capacity.

-If they don’t, a treatment or support plan will be drawn up in their best interests, considering any future care plans they made (see Planning for the future, below).
+If they don’t, a treatment or support plan will be drawn up in their best interests, considering any future care plans they made.

 As the carer of someone with cancer and dementia, you may have to help them decide about treatment or make decisions for them, so it’s important to discuss how they would like to be cared for while they still have capacity.